psychdatascience/FDS-CourseOne/005_TU_PracticeWithGitViaTerminal.md

 pwd
 ```

 Now let's create a folder where we will keep the git repository for this class (and any other file you might like to keep).
-We will call the folder `MyGitCode`:
+We will call the folder `MyGitRepos`:

 ```
- mkdir -v MyGitCode
+ mkdir -v MyGitRepos
 ```

 Check that the folder was created: